Chart Color Schemes

 East Toowoomba features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 59.6% of all households, including 24.6% couples with children, 23.7% couples without children, and 10.4% single parent families.
-Non-family households comprise the remaining 40.4%, with lone person households at 37.2% and group households comprising 3.3%.
+Non-family households account for the remaining 40.4%, with lone person households at 37.2% and group households comprising 3.3%.
 The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households